amaldevcm/FlockFinder/README.md

 This app is developed using Flask and basic web development tools like HTML and CSS.

 **How to use the application**
-1) install python
+1) Install python
-2) install the following packages:
-   a) flask
-   b) tensorflow
-   c) opencv-python
-   d) Werkzeug
-   e) numpy
+2) Install all the necessary packages using the requirements.txt file

-3) run the project using flask command
+3) Run the project using Flask app run command